 Emily is a New York based director and choreographer specializing in new play and new musical developement.
-She is currently working at Playwrights Horizons and 2nd Stage, scouting and developing new works.
+She works at Playwrights Horizons, 2nd Stage, New Dramatists, scouting and developing new works.

 Emily is passionate about creating community, fostering positive change, and sharing career-development resources with young artists.
 During her time as Literary & Artistic Manager at ACT – A Contemporary Theatre, Emily spearheaded efforts to make the institution a Deaf-friendly space through artistic programming, inclusive casting, meaningful community partnerships, and capital improvements which included the implementation of closed captioning in both main stage spaces.
 Also at ACT, Emily founded and managed the Kenan Directing Fellowship, which generously supports one emerging director every six months.
 Through her efforts with RED STAGE, which she founded, Emily has produced the world premiere Worse Than Tigers, and commissions emerging female playwrights.
 RED STAGE also shares funding and career development opportunities with artists across disciplines through their "resource library" at redstage.org.
 As an educator, Emily has adjudicated new play festivals at universities and taught courses on acting and movement technique.